noiseprotocol/noise_spec/noise.md

 --------------------------

 Patterns where one party sends their static public key allow that party to opt out of authenticating themselves.
-To do this, the party sets their static public key equal to their ephemeral public key.
-This signals to the other party that a distinct static public key does not exist.
+If that party sets their static public key equal to their ephemeral public key, this signals to the other party that a distinct static public key does not exist.

 4.3.
 Re-initialization
 ------------------------